mmonyok/reactPortfolio/README.md

 ## Description
 - My old portfolio was very outdated, so I wanted to revamp it with my skills learned in React.
 - The updated version is more complex, yet simple, and it is more visually pleasing.
-- I learned a lot more about React while working on it, including React Router, sending emails through React, and React styling.
+- I learned a lot more about React while working on it, including React Router, sending emails through React, React styling, modals.

 ## Table of Contents
-If your README is long, add a table of contents to make it easy for users to find what they need.
 - [reactPortfolio](#reactportfolio)
   - [Description](#description)
   - [Table of Contents](#table-of-contents)